 Anatomy of a (crumbling) animation puppet.

 We’re now able to scrutinize the Behemoth animation puppet in Hi-Def, and freeze frame on it.
 Reportedly built by Phil Kellison, later a supervisor at the busy commercial effects house Cascade Pictures, the Behemoth puppet has qualities of a ‘Kong- era’ built-up ‘Delgado’ model as well as a one-piece cast-rubber item.
 It appears to have been carved out of solid rubber and then cut open to insert the metal animation armature.
-At least some of its scaly skin appears to be applied, wrapped and sewn on like miniature upholstery.
-In frozen frame mode, I think I can see actual stitches.
-It’s rough around the neck and head, especially visible in frequent up angles.
+At least some of its scaly skin appears to be applied: sewn on like miniature upholstery.
+In frozen frame mode one can see actual stitches.
+It’s rough around the neck and head, especially visible in the frequent up angles.